1Receipt/OpenID/README.md

   - You can now trust the claims inside the token.

 ## 6. Obtaining user profile information
-- In the payload of this `id_token` contains `accountId` and `name` for this customer which should be saved in your database.
+- In the user payload you can read user's `id_token`, `accountId` and `name` and you need to save them securely in your database.
-- In the UI of your application you need to show the shopper name, shopper accountId, shopper barcode which is accountId translated into CODE-128 barcode.
+- In your application you need to show the shopper name, shopper accountId, shopper barcode which is the accountId translated into CODE-128 barcode.
   ![Image of the 1receipt card](ui/example/1receiptCard.png)

 ## 7. Link to 1receipt main app
 This will allow the user to download the full application right from your application.

 - Two ways to choose:
-  - Include both 1receipt App Store Id (1340659825) and Play Store Id (mono.x1receipt.user) which connect to the main app
-  - Inclue both 1receipt App Store Link(https://apps.apple.com/au/app/1receipt/id1340659825) and Play Store Link (https://play.google.com/store/apps/details?id=mono.x1receipt.user)
+  - Include both 1receipt App Store Id (1340659825) and Play Store Id (mono.x1receipt.user) which connect to the main app and also the App Store Link(https://apps.apple.com/au/app/1receipt/id1340659825) and Play Store Link (https://play.google.com/store/apps/details?id=mono.x1receipt.user)

 # Switch to Prod

 ## 1. Request for production access
-- [Submit a ticket](https://forms.gle/j3hsG2nDk7KtXT8cA) with a full integration video and following after a Skype meeting to verify the integration.
+- [Submit a ticket](https://forms.gle/j3hsG2nDk7KtXT8cA) with a full integration video and following a meeting to fully verify the integration.
-- Once the checking has been past, one production certification will be sent by email.
+- Once we have completed checking your application, one production certifcate will be sent by email.
-- Design cannot be updated after switched to production otherwise the credential will be disabled until the new integration get verified again
+- NOTE: Design cannot be modified after production certificate has been granted otherwise the credential can be revoked and a new verification need to take place.
+Also if there is any misuse of 1receipt® OpenID™, Quad Core Pty.
+Ltd. (owner of 1receipt brand) has the right to terminate any issued certifiate and stop the integration.

 ## 2. Update to production environment
 - Update the `client_id` and `sign_in_domain` of the sign in url in step 2